proxmox/proxmox-backup/docs/user-management.rst

   :align: right
   :alt: Add a new user

-Recovery key codes do not need any preparation, you can simply create a set of recovery keys in the *Access Control* panel.
+Recovery key codes do not need any preparation; you can simply create a set of recovery keys in the *Access Control* panel.

 .. note:: There can only be one set of single-use recovery keys per user at any